lumathias/astar-mst-urban-optimization/README.md

 ##  Methodological Considerations

-### Strengths of the A* + MST Approach
+###🔹Strengths of the A* + MST Approach

 - **Real-world accuracy:** Uses actual road networks rather than straight-line distances

 - **Optimality guarantees:** A* with Euclidean heuristic ensures shortest paths; MST provides minimum connecting infrastructure

 - **Scalability:** The method efficiently handles cities with up to 100 police stations

 - **Comparative framework:** Enables objective comparison across different urban contexts

-### Limitations and Future Work
+###🔹Limitations and Future Work

 - **Static analysis:** Does not account for dynamic factors like traffic patterns, time of day, or road conditions

 - **Single criterion optimization:** Focuses solely on distance minimization, while real-world security planning may prioritize other factors (response time, population density, crime rates)

 - **Data quality dependence:** Relies on OpenStreetMap completeness and accuracy for both road networks and police station locations

 - **Network resilience:** MST provides minimal connectivity but offers no redundancy; real security networks may require more robust topologies